 - 1/4 cup brown sugar

-- 1/4 cup (half stick) butter, softened but not melted
+- 1/4 cup butter softened, but not melted

 - 1 tsp cinnamon

-- To make the dough, in the bowl of a food processor (affiliate link), combine the flour, granulated sugar and salt and pulse to blend.
+- To make the dough, in the bowl of a food processor, combine the flour, granulated sugar and salt and pulse to blend.
 Add the butter and shortening and pulse until reduced to 1/2-inch pieces.
 Add the water a little at a time and pulse until the dough just begins to come together in a rough mass.

 - Transfer the dough to a work surface and shape into a 5-inch disk.
 Wrap with plastic wrap and refrigerate until well chilled, at least 2 hours.